vernonmu/DevMtn-React-Introduction/README.md

 #### .babelrc and bs-config.json
 These are configuration files to get webpack and lite-server to run the way we want them to. .babelrc tells our babel loader which presets to use and bs-config.json tells our lite-server the directory of our index.html file to host.
 #### Starting up your Mercedes
 To get this project going we need to install all the node modules. `npm install` or `yarn install`.
 After installing all our modules, we are also going to want to have access to the CLI for webpack `npm install -g webpack`.
+Having trouble?
+If you are having a premissions error with the global install try `sudo npm install -g webpack`.
 Now for the fun part, putting the key in the ignition!
 Open up two terminals/tabs and run one command in each.

 `webpack -w`, this tells webpack to compile/bundle our files and also watch for changes to re-compile/bundle.